BattleTech: The Crescent Hawk's Revenge: Reception

 Computer Gaming World in 1991 stated that BattleTech was an excellent conversion of the board game "without having to get out the tape measure and stack of charts", with good VGA graphics and sound card audio.
 In a 1992 survey of science fiction games the magazine gave the title three of five stars, and a 1994 survey of strategic space games set in the year 2000 and later gave the game two-plus stars out of five, stating that it "has strong role-playing elements, but still retains the tactical flavor of mechwarrior combat".
 The game was reviewed in 1991 in Dragon #167 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.

+Jim Trunzo reviewed BattleTech: The Crescent Hawk's Revenge in White Wolf #25 (Feb./March, 1991), rating it a 4 out of 5 and stated that "It's no wonder that the previous Infocom BattleTech games have been best-sellers.
+When BattleTech fans find out that "The Crescent Hawk's Revenge allows you to do on the computer virtually anything you can do in the board game, this game's going to be on the top of every software best-selling list too."

 In a 1999 retrospective, Computer Games Strategy Plus named The Crescent Hawk's Revenge as a runner-up for its "10 Essential Real-time Strategy Games" list.